-As shown in Table \ref{tab:benchmark_fp64}, xQC delivers a twofold speedup over GPU4PySCF v1.4 when using the 6-31G* basis set and a fourfold gain with the larger def2-TZVPP basis.
+As shown in Table \ref{tab:benchmark_fp64}, JoltQC delivers a twofold speedup over GPU4PySCF v1.4 when using the 6-31G* basis set and a fourfold gain with the larger def2-TZVPP basis.
 Although TeraChem v1.9 generally outpaces GPU4PySCF v1.4, its advantage is only marginal.
-In double-precision, xQC outperforms TeraChem by about 4x when def2-TZVPP basis set is used, and a less significant 1.6x for 6-31G* basis.
+In double-precision, JoltQC outperforms TeraChem by about 4x when the def2-TZVPP basis set is used, and a less significant 1.6x for the 6-31G* basis.
 The advantage grows further with larger basis sets.
 For the cc-pVQZ basis, which includes g-type functions not supported by TeraChem v1.9, JoltQC achieves a 7–8× speedup over GPU4PySCF v1.4 on the tamoxifen, raffinose, and sphingomyelin systems — nearly doubling the gain observed with def2-TZVPP.
 This trend confirms that JIT compilation becomes increasingly beneficial as the angular momentum of the basis set rises, precisely the regime where register pressure and loop complexity penalize statically compiled kernels the most.
-In single-precision, xQC slightly outperforms TeraChem on the small basis set and runs twice as fast on def2-TZVPP.
-Both TeraChem and xQC still employ double precision for eigenvalue decomposition and DIIS.
+In single-precision, JoltQC slightly outperforms TeraChem on the small basis set and runs twice as fast on def2-TZVPP.
+Both TeraChem and JoltQC still employ double precision for eigenvalue decomposition and DIIS.
 On the A10-24G, which has only 1/32 the FP64 throughput of its FP32 units, these FP64 linear-algebra routines consume a disproportionate fraction of the total SCF time, diminishing the effective speedup from FP32 integral evaluation.
 Isolating the JK kernel on the A10-24G with FP32 arithmetic, JoltQC is approximately three times faster than TeraChem across the benchmark systems (Table \ref{tab:benchmark_fp64}, JK/cycle column).